 Road bike prices are often far from cheap.
 Superbikes can easily exceed the $10,000 mark.
 Are these high prices justifiable?
 Are superbikes worth it?

-I have compiled data from almost 500 road bikes by major manufacturers, to discover whether this is the case.
+I have compiled data from almost 500 road bikes by popular bicycle manufacturers to discover whether this is the case.

-Throughout this article, I will visualize diminishing returns, investigate the popularity of rim brakes, take a closer look at what road bike type is the most widespread within today’s market, and much more.
+I also visualized diminishing returns, investigated the popularity of rim brakes, looked at what road bike type is the most widespread within today’s market, and much more.

 Let’s get to it.